-After receiving Notice of Formal Complaint, both the Complainant and the Respondent will be asked to identify any academic, employment, or other significant conflicts that would affect the timing of the Investigation and potential Hearing.
-The Title IX Coordinator will consider this input in finalizing any Hearing Schedule.
+After receiving Notice of Formal Complaint, both the Complainant and the Respondent will be asked to identify any academic, employment, or other significant conflicts that would affect the timing of the Investigation.

-2. Ongoing Notice Requirement.
-If, in the course of an Investigation, the Academy decides to investigate allegations about the Complainant or Respondent that are not included in the initial Notice of Formal Complaint provided, the Academy will provide notice of the additional allegations to the Parties whose identities are known.
+Ongoing Notice Requirement: If, in the course of an Investigation, the Academy decides to investigate allegations about the Complainant or Respondent that are not included in the initial Notice of Formal Complaint provided, the Academy will provide notice of the additional allegations to the Parties whose identities are known.